 If you are HIV+, taking antiretroviral medication (a highly effective treatment for HIV) is the best thing you can do to avoid passing HIV on to others.
 This treatment can reduce your viral load so that it becomes undetectable.
 This means you are unable to transmit HIV to other people.
 Read more about undetectable viral loads.Test for HIV now

 This depends on the type of STI test you are doing.
-For our self-sampling home test kits, results are most accurate:
+For our lab test, results are most accurate:

 Our tests are mainly looking for antibodies that your body produces in response to infection.
 These take some time to be detectable.
 This period of time between sex and testing is known as a window period.